-Carbon & Air Quality Delivery of the first carbon-neutral Commonwealth Games and promoting low emission travel options.
-Circular Economy principles to minimise waste Minimising the use of single-use plastics across all OC led activities, venues and supply chains and reusing assets.
+Category Action Carbon & Air Quality Delivery of the first carbon-neutral Commonwealth Games and promoting low emission travel options.
+Minimise Waste Minimising the use of single-use plastics across all OC led activities and venues.
+Reducing single-use plastics across our activites and our supply chain and re-purposing and reusing assets.
 Equality, Diversity and Inclusion Engaging with as many groups as possible to ensure this is an event for everyone, working hard to connect local communities to the Games.
 Job Creation & Social Value Aiming to create job opportunities, upskill the workforce and reduce unemployment in the West Midlands.
 Human Rights Changing people's lives for the better.
 Intrinsically aligning the approach with the Commonwealth Games and the United Nation's best practice.
 Conservation Conservation of the environment and reinforcing cultural heritage.
 Accessibility Hosting a safe and secure, dignified experience for anyone involved in the Games.
 This means delivering accessible venues, facilities and barrier-free environments.